 85. Add Clear Call to Actions

-Your audience aren’t minded readers, you need to tell them exactly what you want them to do.
+Your audience isn’t minded readers.
+You need to tell them precisely what you want them to do.
 If you want someone to book a consultation, you need to be clear about it and tell them exactly how they can do it.

 86. A/B Testing Web Pages

 Different pages will convert traffic at different rates.
 By testing two web pages against each other, you can determine what page is the most effective at turning your traffic into paying clients.